gua01114/Hierarchical-Machine-Learning-for-AOPs/README.md

 ∙ *_PDP.py: Files named “_PDP.py” were used to apply partial dependence plots for model interpretation.

-∙ *_data.xlsx: Files named "_data.xlsx" were the sample data sets for AOPs using MOF as sonocatalyst.
-The data were collected by our experiments.
-The detailed experimental processes have been described in our previous publication.
-The entire data will be made available upon request.
+∙ Raw_data.xlsx: Files named "Raw_data.xlsx" is the the complete dataset used in this study.
+The Excel file contains two separate sheets: one for H₂O₂ production and the other for degradation efficiency, which are the two primary target variables of the machine learning models.
+In each sheet, all columns except for the target variable were used as input features.
+The data were collected from our experiments on ultrasonic-based advanced oxidation processes using MOFs and MXenes as sonocatalysts.
+Detailed experimental conditions and procedures are available in our previous publications: Jun et al., Ultrasonics Sonochemistry 56 (2019) 174–182 [https://doi.org/10.1016/j.ultsonch.2019.04.019], and Jun et al., Ultrasonics Sonochemistry 64 (2020) 104993 [https://doi.org/10.1016/j.ultsonch.2020.104993].

 ∙ *.pkl: Files in .pkl format correspond to the CB-based models evaluated as the optimal models in this study.
 The numbers "1" and "2" in the filenames indicate the first and second stages of the hierarchical modeling approach, respectively.